See Nutshell in action!

 But before we start, remember that if you want to message LinkedIn users you’re not already connected with directly, you will need to be a LinkedIn Premium user or purchase InMail credits.
 Of course, any LinkedIn member can include a message with a connection request for free.
 But those messages are limited to 300 characters, and the recipient can decline your connection request without ever reading your message.
 (Some people don’t like to be bothered by strangers, go figure.)

-If you want to utilize LinkedIn messaging in your sales outreach entirely, we highly suggest upgrading to LinkedIn Premium so that you can take advantage of all of the messaging capabilities available on the platform.
+If you want to utilize cold messaging on LinkedIn in your sales outreach, we highly suggest upgrading to LinkedIn Premium so that you can take advantage of all the messaging capabilities available on the platform.
 A LinkedIn Premium account is essential if you are utilizing the website to prospect for outbound leads.

 Related: 48 Eye-Opening LinkedIn Statistics for B2B Marketers in 2019